-Two common restorations available at Dr. Billingsley's office in Richmond are dental crowns and dental bridges.
+Two common restorations available at Dr. Olivia Hart’s office in Richmond are dental crowns and dental bridges.
 While somewhat similar, both of these restorations have their own purpose in general and cosmetic dentistry.
 Dental crowns are primarily used for the protection of natural teeth, while dental bridges are used to replace missing teeth within a smile.
-Dr. Billingsley can consult with patients to determine if they are appropriate candidates for each, and determine if they are the best restoration for each patient's individualized situation and needs.
+Dr. Hart can consult with patients to determine if they are appropriate candidates for each, and determine if they are the best restoration for each patient's individualized situation and needs.

 When a tooth has become broken or weakened, it may require a dental crown to protect it from further damage.
 A cracked or chipped tooth may use a dental crown to cover it, and a tooth that has recently undergone a root canal may require a crown.
 This is due to the weakening of the tooth afterwards, which can make it easier to chip, crack, or split.
 Crowns are made out of porcelain materials, which are strong, beautiful, and natural looking.
 This can help cosmetically maintain a person's natural smile.